BiDAlab/ChatGPT_FaceBiometrics/README.md

                       --path_save_matrix where/to/save/4x3images
 ```

-* `eval_ChatGPR_DDBB.ipynb` is the jupyter notebook used to evaluate the images through ChatGPT.
-You need to set your OpenAI API Key and the path of the CSV generated used `combine_img.py`.
+* `eval_ChatGPT_DDBB.ipynb` is the jupyter notebook used to evaluate the images through ChatGPT.
+You need to set your [OpenAI API Key](https://platform.openai.com/api-keys) and the path of the CSV generated used `combine_img.py`.

 <img src="media/Explainability_2.jpg" alt="Graphical Abstract" title="Graphical Abstract" align="center" width="100%" target="_blank"/>

 ## <a name="references">References</a>

-For further information on the database and on different applications where it has been used, we refer the reader to:
+For further information on the experiments and results, we refer the reader to:

 Ivan DeAndres-Tame, Ruben Tolosana, Ruben Vera-Rodriguez, Aythami Morales, Julian Fierrez, Javier Ortega-Garcia, **"How Good is ChatGPT at Face Biometrics?
 A First Look into Recognition, Soft Biometrics, and Explainability"**, *arXiv preprint arXiv:2401.13641*, doi: [10.48550/arXiv.2401.13641](https://doi.org/10.48550/arXiv.2401.13641), 2023.